superspindel/guessing_game/README.md

 ### Expected behavior.

 1. When asked for input, an input that can not be parsed to a integer will result in an error message from parseIntError prepended with `in parsing u32, `.

+2. On finish of the game, all guesses will be displayed with the value that corresponds to which try it was.